wp-cli/doctor-command/bin/readme/installing-body.md

 `wp doctor` is available to [runcommand gold and silver subscribers](https://runcommand.io/pricing/).

-Once you've signed up, you can install `wp doctor` with:
+Once you've signed up, you can [download the latest version](https://runcommand.memberful.com/account/downloads) from your account dashboard.
+Then, install `wp doctor` with:

 ```
 $ wp package install doctor.zip